Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 tags: DFT
 ---

-The spin-orbital coupling term can be simply added to the hamiltonian so that the full Hamiltonian is:
+The full Hamiltonian including the spin-orbital coupling term can be written as:

 $$
 H = H_0 + H_\mathrm{SO} = H_0 + \lambda(r) \hat \sigma \cdot \hat L